storj/docs/app/node/faq/migrate-my-node/migrating-from-windows-gui-installation-to-a-docker-cli/page.md

 robocopy /MIR /MOVE $env:AppData\Storj\Identity\storagenode D:\STORJ\identity
 ```

-The storage data has already been migrated in the previous step.&#x20;
+The storage data has already been migrated in the previous step.

-&#x20;

 Now move orders to the data location: